AlbaTyto/AlbaTyto/README.md

 ## my name is Gustavo Peretti.
 ```

-🔭 I’m currently working as a Dairy Cattle Veterinarian:cow: and
+🔭 I’m currently working as a Dairy Cattle Veterinarian 🐄 and
 🌱 I recently learned FullStack Developer skills at #SoyHenry.
 Now I have tech skills in JavaScript, Express, Sequelize, React, Redux, and more.